ruuda/musium/readme.md

 connected to speakers.
 Playback can be controlled from anywhere on the local network through the webinterface.

-## Select documentation links

  * [Overview and getting started guide](https://ruuda.github.io/musium/)
  * [Building](https://ruuda.github.io/musium/building/)
  * [Running](https://ruuda.github.io/musium/running/)

-## Development status
+## Status

 Musium is in a usable state, but many features are still missing.
 For example, there is no way to pause playback yet.
+I used it on a daily basis, and I focus on building the most valuable features first.

 ## Alternatives